WHAT TO BRING

 - Insect repellent.
 Always have more than you think you need.

 - Your favorite polarized fishing glasses.
 This is one of the single most important items.
-I recommend rose, copper, yellow and amber lenses, in that order.
-Gray is a last resort that works only on the brightest days.
+I recommend Smith Optics yellow Low Light Ignitor glasses.

 - A wide-brimmed hat is essential.
 You may want to bring two: a wool one for cold, wet conditions and a straw or waxed cotton, canvas or synthetic one for hot, sunny days.
 The New Zealand company Drizabone makes a nice oilskin hat you may want to purchase here.